7 Practical Tips for Getting 7-9 Hours of Sleep

 I was born in Manila, Philippines but raised in Manila, Jakarta, and Singapore.When I was young, I hated teaching but now, I am a very passionate teacher.
 I have a gift for handling children.
 I can train any child to excel in school.
 My calling is to help parents train their children to be focused, responsible, and independent.
 I want to make a difference in children's lives.

-This site is not a part of the Facebook website or Facebook Inc. Additionally, This site is NOT endorsed by Facebook in any way.
-FACEBOOK is a trademark of FACEBOOK, Inc.
+This site is not part of the Facebook website or Facebook Inc., and Facebook does NOT endorse it in any way.
+Facebook is a trademark of Facebook, Inc.

 We use cookies to ensure you get the best user experience from this website.

-Nurturing Achievers © 2024.
+Teacher Mala © 2025.
 All Rights Reserved